metrorailings/OwlBlog/content/posts/2021-preseason-review-jets.md

 A new regime brings a whole new set of coaches.
 Not a single position coach survived the transition from the Gase era to the new Saleh era.

 ***

+Finally, Adam Gase has been ousted after a depressingly wretched season where the Jets finished with the worst record in the league.
+Not quite the easiest achievement out there, but Gase can now count himself as one of the few who can boast that accomplishment.

+Robert Saleh brings with him a new energy, a fervor for physical football.
+It's an infectious attitude so critically needed in a locker room that's been listless the past few years.
+Don't get me wrong though - that spirit won't be enough to compensate for a roster missing true talent in several areas.
+But that fighting spirit is needed if Saleh is to lay the foundation for a culture priding itself on winning football games.